natekandler/jquery_challenges/README.md

 ### Release 0: Traversing and manipulating the DOM
 The DOM refers to document object model.
 This is the representation of the document (a webpage) as a tree structure that we navigate through.

-Open up the traverse.html file and use JQuery to access the following elements.
+Open up the traverse.html file and use JQuery to access, change, or add the following elements.

 - return the content of the h1 tag
 - update the last name to be "Eich" with a capital E
 - return all of the list items
+- add another div that has all of the elements of "person_1" but your information
-- ???
+- ??? need to add some other things to do

 ### Release 1: Event Binding